emfigo/primer/README.md

 ## About
 The aim of this application is to provide the backend for processing payments.
-In this particular case the only provider I'm going to use is Braintree.
+In this particular case the only processor I'm going to use is Braintree.
 This will be purely used as a sample application.

 ### Assumptions and understanding of the problem